kemitchell/writing.kemitchell.com/_posts/2016-03-30-First-Read-of-the-Fair-Source-License.md

 - Drafting
 ---

 [Sourcegraph] has released a new standard form license, [The Fair Source License].
 The text was written by a professional hero of mine, [Heather Meeker], whose excellent books on open-source licensing I recommend to clients.
-The Fair Source License does not meet [The Open Source Definition], but it's billed as a substitute that's [MIT License] easy to apply and gets developers paid.
+The Fair Source License does not meet [The Open Source Definition], but it's billed as a substitute that's as easy as the [MIT License] to apply and gets developers paid.

 [MIT License]: https://spdx.org/licenses/MIT